 - Tutorials and supervision with expert practitioners in the field of education

 - Teaching placements at BIMM Institute, with the support of an experienced mentor

-I haven’t met the entry requirements; can I still apply?
+I have not met the entry requirements; can I still apply?

 Yes.
-We may accept some applicants without the entry requirements, if they have a substantial amount of professional (i.e. teaching) experience.
-You’ll need to complete the online application form and specify your experience in detail.
-You may be asked to submit an additional portfolio evidencing your practical experience, this is referred to as Recognition of Prior Learning (RPL).
+We may accept some applicants without the entry requirements if they have a substantial amount of professional (i.e. teaching) experience.
+You will need to complete the online application form and specify your experience in detail.
+You may be asked to submit an additional portfolio evidencing your practical experience, this is referred to as Recognition of Prior Certified and Experiential Learning (RPCEL).

 What counts as ‘enough’ professional experience?